 The Proposed Budget is presented on an accrual basis which provides increased transparency for projected revenues and expenses, with added detail about financial transfers.
-The total Stadium Authority Operating Budget for FY 2020/21 is \$66.7 million and represents a decrease of \$6.9 million, or 9%, compared to the prior fiscal year.
-It should be noted that these figures assume net Non-NFL Event Revenue which does not consider gross revenues and expenditures from these activities.
+The total Stadium Authority Operating Budget for FY 2020/21 is \$68.2 million and represents a decrease of \$5.4 million, or 7.4%, compared to the prior fiscal year.

-A summary of key changes and assumptions for the Proposed Operating Budget include:
+A summary of key changes and assumptions for the Proposed Budget include:

-- Proposed Capital Expenditures totaling \$13 million including general building, security, furnishings and equipment, and public safety investments. - Adjustments to the General and Administrative Budget funding 6.8 full-time equivalent positions totaling \$2.1 million.
-We believe this to be a baseline level of support necessary for Stadium Authority operations. - Two new positions in the Finance Department (1.0 Management Analyst and the conversion of a part-time Accounting Technician to full-time) totaling \$280,000. - Funding for a new Financial Management/Accounting System (\$270,000 and subject to subsequent court rulings on cost allocation) in an effort to provide greater transparency to Non-NFL Event and Shared Expense costs. - Net Non-NFL Events revenue of \$0 for the current and proposed fiscal years.
-No additional information has been provided regarding the types and number of events assumed that would change the fiscal trajectory of last fiscal year and the current fiscal year.
-The Stadium Authority will continue to produce no performance rent revenue to the City. - Total estimated Debt Service payments of \$42.3 million including debt related to the CFD (\$4 million) and Subordinate Loan (\$12.7 million) and Term A Loan (\$25.6 million).
+- Proposed Capital Expenditures totaling \$13.3 million including general building, security, furnishings and equipment, and public safety investments. - Funding for a new Financial Management/Accounting System (\$283,500 and subject to subsequent court rulings on cost allocation) in an effort to provide greater transparency to Non-NFL Event and Shared Expense costs. - Adjustments to the General and Administrative Budget funding 6.8 full-time equivalent positions totaling \$2.1 million.
+We believe this to be a baseline level of support necessary for Stadium Authority operations. - Two new positions in the Finance Department (1.0 Management Analyst and the conversion of a part-time Accounting Technician to full-time) totaling \$280,000. - Net Non-NFL Events revenue loss of \$2.0 million for the current year and projected revenue of \$1.5 million for FY 2020/21.
+This level of performance continues to be cause for concern. - Total estimated Debt Service payments of \$43.3 million including debt related to the CFD (\$4 million) and Subordinate Loan (\$13.7 million) and Term A Loan (\$25.6 million).